Donders-Institute/docker-swarm-setup/doc/tutorial/orchestration.rst

 .. important::

-    In order to make the following commands in this tutorial work, you also need to prepare the files we used in the `Tutorial: basic`_ section.
+    In order to make the following commands in this tutorial work, you also need to prepare the files we used in the :ref:`tutorial-basic` section.

 The docker-compose file
 =======================

 Container orchestration is to manage multiple containers in a controlled manner so that they work together as a set of integrated components.
 The docker-compose file is to describe the containers and their relationship in the stack.
 The docker-compose file is also written in `YAML <https://en.wikipedia.org/wiki/YAM>`_.
 Hereafter is the docker-compose file for our user registration application.
-The service architecture it represented is shown in :numref:`servicearchitecture`.
+The service architecture it represented is shown in :numref:`apparchitecture`.

-.. _servicearchitecture:
 .. figure:: ../figures/app-service-architecture.png
+    :name: apparchitecture
     :alt: illustration of the service architecture implemented by the docker-compose file in this tutorial.

     an illustration of the service architecture implemented by the docker-compose file used in this tutorial.